On the physics of the $so_q(4)$ hydrogen atom: Introduction

 \section{Introduction}

-In this work we investigate the construction of the spectrum of the hydrogen atom using the $su_q(2)$ quantum group.
+In this work we investigate the deformation of the hydrogen atom using the $su_{q}(2)$ quantum group.
 Replacing the original algebra with its deformed version, it is still possible to use the canonical approach to find the energy levels, which now depend on one extra quantum number.
 A new constraint arising as a consequence of the orthogonality between the Runge-Lenz vector and the angular momentum leads to a smaller Hilbert space.
+We also investigate more closely the physical interpretation of the usual construction, using the deformed Casimirs.

-Quantum groups and deformations have gained a prominent role in physics, with applications on a great variety of subjects, e.g.\ quantum field theory on noncommutative spaces \cite{gr1, gr2}.
-In particular they are the mathematical tool used to investigate the idea of a minimal length \cite{fr1, fr2}.
-For this reason, much attention has been devoted to looking into deformed symmetries in physical systems, such as the deformed rotational symmetry $su_q(2)$ of the harmonic oscillator \cite{ng}.
-In some references the $q$-deformation is made at the level of the Schr\"odinger equation \cite{micu, zhang}.
+Quantum groups and deformations have gained a prominent role in physics, with applications on a great variety of subjects, e.g.\ quantum field theory on noncommutative spaces \cite{gr1,gr2}.
+They might have been initially investigated in the context of the quantum Yang-Baxter equation as a way of generating its solutions, but they are also the mathematical tool used to investigate the idea of a minimal length \cite{fr1,fr2}.
+For this reason, much attention has been devoted to looking into deformed symmetries in physical systems, such as the deformed rotational symmetry $su_{q}(2)$ of the harmonic oscillator \cite{ng}.
+The relation between $q$-deformation and nonlinearity has been discussed in \cite{manko}, where it is shown that the classical counterpart of a $q$-deformed oscillator has an amplitude-dependent frequency.
+In some references the $q$-deformation is made at the level of the Schrödinger equation \cite{micu,zhang}, in which case only the deformation of the rotational symmetry is treated.
 The hydrogen atom on a noncommutative curved spacetime has been recently investigated in \cite{vlad}.

 Another possibility lies in the investigation of deformed dynamical symmetries.
 The best known example is the relation between $so(4)$ and the spectrum of the hydrogen atom, achieved by using the Runge-Lenz vector, which enlarges the symmetry group.
 The spectrum is then given by the restriction of the representation $(i,j)$ to $(i,i)$.

-The $q$-deformation of the dynamical symmetry of the hydrogen atom has been attempted in many different ways, either through the separation $so(4) = su(2) \oplus su(2)$ \cite{kn, sl, gora, yx}, or through the use of the Kustaanheimo-Stiefel transformation \cite{KS, boiteux}.
+The $q$-deformation of the dynamical symmetry of the hydrogen atom has been attempted in many different ways, such as the Kustaanheimo-Stiefel transformation \cite{KS,boiteux}, and the use of a Moyal-like $\star$-product \cite{rosa}.
+Other works have investigated this deformation through the separation $so(4)=su(2)\oplus su(2)$ \cite{kn,sl,gora,yx}, but have overlooked an inconsistency in the physical interpretation of the results which shall be pointed out timely.